“Cold, uncomfortable, greasy and slightly smelly.”

 leave, she refused to go.
 The tender was forced to return to shore without her.
 Sylvan had locked herself in the lavatory and, without another tender due until Monday, she was on board Caroline's ship, the mv Mi

 Amigo, for the whole weekend.
-More than forty years later, she still remembers it well.
+More than fifty years later, she still remembers it well.

 Sheet music for Sylvan's record, ‘We Don't Belong’.